Our Compliance Team can be contacted at email@example.com.

 b) To send you informational and promotional content in accordance with your marketing preferences.
 You can stop receiving our promotional emails by following the opt-out instructions included in every email.

 - Types of communications: By processing your Personal Information under Legitimate Interest, you will receive any specific piece(s) of information you requested, as well as allowing us to send you appropriate and useful communications.
 This includes but is not limited to; invitations to our industry leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies) and promotional offers on software and services.
 We would also like to keep you abreast of the charity events and initiatives we partake in.
 At any you can unsubscribe/opt-out of our marketing by clicking the opt-out link in any emails you receive from us.
-The link will always be in the footer of the email.
-If you don’t have an email from us to hand and want to unsubscribe, you can do so now by emailing firstname.lastname@example.org and putting “Unsubscribe” in the subject header.
+You can also reply to the email and put “Unsubscribe” in the subject header.

 c) To bill and collect money owed to us by our Customers.
 This includes sending you emails, invoices, receipts, notices of delinquency, and alerting you if we need a different credit card number.
 We use third parties for secure debit and/or credit card transaction processing, and we send billing information to those third parties to process your orders and credit card payments.